noInfoPath/noinfopath-reverse-proxy/README.md

 The NoInfoPath Reverse Proxy is an implementation of RedBird.
 See [RedBird Project README](https://github.com/OptimalBits/redbird/blob/master/README.md) for configuration details.

-NoInfoPath adds a simple configuration file to make setting project quick and easy.
+NoInfoPath adds a simple configuration file to make setting up projects quick and easy.

 ## Configuration